w3f/Grants-Program/applications/polk-auction.md

 | -----: | ----------- | ------------- |
 | chain | string | Name of the relay-chain (values supported are [Kusama, Polkadot])  |
 | paraId | integer | Id of the parachain within the {chain}  |

+*Other*

+While the sidecar API is convenient to use, so information are lacking in order to provide enough information to the UI - for example the duration of a lease period, meta-data about the chain, etc. Usually more detailed or specific information about the state of the chain are lacking in the sidecar-api.
+That is why it is planned to also communicate directly with a node through a websocket the same way the Polkadot-api would.
+The existing solution Polkaj has been quickly reviewed, that API could work well.
+But as we also need a simpler solution and also a bit more easy to use, we will develop our own WS client (in Kotlin) along this project.
+We will keep things simple and only develop what we do need.
+It is planned to continue to develop that WS client to provide a complete set of functionalities to access a substrate node.
+However that last step is not part of this project and will be an independent project later (as well as a new application maybe).

 #### Polk-action-core technologies